VCE Philosophy Units 1 and 2

 Things to have a look at

-A quick outline of the virtues and pleasures of studying philosophy with DECV.
+A quick outline of the virtues and pleasures of studying philosophy with VSV.

-Two DECV philosophy teachers discuss a philosophical problem.
+Two VSV philosophy teachers discuss a philosophical problem.